Best breastfeeding positions to soothe you and your baby

 2. The Cradle Hold

 This breastfeeding position is similar to the previous one, except here, you will support your baby with the arm on the same side as your nursing breast.
 The cradle hold position requires you to sit straight in a comfortable chair with armrests.
 Cradle your baby such that their head is held in your while facing your breast.
 Your baby’s head must be in line with the rest of his or her body and not turned to the side.
 This is important as not only can it cause your baby discomfort, it may result in your baby not latching on to your breast correctly.
 Make things easier for yourself and your little one by laying a pillow across your lap to provide some extra support with the cradle hold.

 3. The Football Hold

 The Football Hold, also sometimes known as the Clutch Hold is one of the best breastfeeding positions for women:

 - with large breasts

 - who have delivered a small or premature baby

 - with twins

 The Football Hold is a much more comfortable position to nurse your baby with as it takes your baby’s weight off your stomach.
 Begin by holding your baby next to you at your waist level.
 Bend your elbow, place your baby’s head in your open palm.
 Your little one’s back will rest on your forearm just like you’re holding a football or a clutch.
-With your free hand, hold your breast in C-shape hold, making it easier for your baby to latch on to.
+With your free hand, hold your breast in C-shape hold, making your baby latch on to your breast.

 4. The Side-Lying Hold